 Referrals in Google Analytics show you sites that “referred” visitors to your site by clicking a link.
 This category excludes advertising visits, as well as organic search, in most cases.

-To view referrals, go to Acquisition > All Traffic > Referrals.
+To view Referrals, go to Acquisition > All Traffic > Referrals.
 Once here, you’ll see a list of the sites that referred traffic to your site, sorted by Session volume.
-You can see metrics for volume of traffic, engagement, and conversion performance.
+You can see metrics for the volume of traffic, engagement, and conversion performance.